-Catsimatidis, who was was born on the Greek Island of Nisyros in 1948 and emigrated to the United States with his parents at six months old, was educated in both the parochial and public school systems in New York City, earning his high school diploma from Brooklyn Tech.
+Born on the Greek Island of Nisyros in 1948, he emigrated to the United States with his parents at six months old, was educated in both the parochial and public school systems in New York City, earning his high school diploma from Brooklyn Tech.
 He enrolled in New York University to study electrical engineering, going to school during the day and working in a small grocery store at night and on weekends to help his parents pay the bills.

-Catsimatidis is a firm believer in giving back to the community and has been a strong supporter of the Police Athletic League for nearly 30 years.
-He serves on the Board of Columbia Presbyterian Hospital, the Hellenic Times Scholarship Fund, and over the years served in a variety of volunteer positions in the Greek Orthodox Archdiocese, including Vice Chairman of the Archdiocesan Council, Board and Executive Committee member of Leadership 100 and a founder of Faith Endowment.
+Catsimatidis is noted for his community involvement and philanthropy.
+He has been a strong supporter of the Police Athletic League for nearly 30 years.
+He serves on the Board of Columbia Presbyterian Hospital, the Hellenic Times Scholarship Fund, and over the years served in a variety of volunteer positions in the Greek Orthodox Archdiocese, including Vice Chairman of the Archdiocesan Council, Board and a founder of Faith Endowment.